jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-02-whendoesitend.md

 title: "Day 8: It Ends When I Decide"
 date: 2025-07-02
 permalink: /posts/when-does-it-end
-description: When does revision end?
+description: "When does revision end?
 When does your paintbrush fall and you give your masterpiece to the world?
-Do I get a takebacksie?
+Do I get a takebacksie? "
 tags:
   - "Deep Dives"
   - "Family"